Yazid Kaïssi

-Yazid Kaïssi (يزيد قيسي; born 16 May 1981) is a French-Moroccan former professional footballer.
+Yazid Kaïssi (يزيد قيسي; born 16 May 1981) is a former professional footballer.
 He last played for Feignies Aulnoye.
+Born in France, he represented both Algeria and Morocco at youth level.

 Club career

 A youth prospect of Lens, Kaïssi played for the reserve team and was a finalist in the 2000–01 Championnat National 2.
 He also played on loan for ES Wasquehal in Ligue 2 during the 2001–02 season.

 Kaïssi never made an official appearance for the Lens first team, and he therefore left the club in October 2004 to play one season at Greek club Panionios, making only a few appearances.
 After his stint in Greece, he played one season at BK Häcken in Sweden.
 He then moved to Qatari club Umm-Salal.
 After stints with Al-Karamah and Dubai Club, Kaïssi signed with Moroccan club Wydad de Fès in the summer of 2011.
 In the 2012–13 season, he played for Stade Marocain.
 Kaïssi played for Feignies Aulnoye between 2013 and 2016.